 The TASIS Summer Programs–which will continue to offer students a number of intensive language programs, many courses in Visual and Performing Arts, and ample travel opportunities–seem to fill up earlier each year, so apply now to ensure a spot for the summer of 2016.

-To see photo albums from the summer of 2015, click here.
+To view photo albums from Summer 2015, click here.